LCC-CIT/CS133JS-CourseMaterials/CS133JS_References.md

 [CS133JS Course Materials](https://github.com/LCC-CIT/CS133JS-CourseMaterials/) - Instructor's course materials, including code examples, on GitHub.

 [CIT Computer Lab Wiki](http://nlms.lanecc.edu/wiki/doku.php?id=start) - Information about our department's computer lab.

-The physical lab is closed this term (spring 2020), but you can still find information about virtual lab, tutoring and other topics here.
+**Alert: The physical lab is closed this term (spring 2020), but you can still get tutoring help from the [virtual CIT lab](https://lcc-cit.github.io/CS133JS-CourseMaterials/OnlineCITLabProcedures.html) which is staffed full-time by tutors from the CIT department.**

 ------